tko-dev/SMARCUnityAssets/Documentation/README.md

 - Connected Body: Either an articulation body or a rigidbody can be assigned here.
 Usually the `base_link` of a robot.
 - Buoyancy
-  - Volume Object: An object can be assigned to automatically assign the mesh from.
+  - Volume Object/Mesh: An object can be assigned to automatically assign the mesh from.
+Or a mesh directly.
-  - Volume Mesh: A mesh can be assigned to calculate the volume from.
-  - Volume: Volume can be set directly.
+  - Volume: Volume can also be set directly, if a mesh is not available.
   - Water Density: In Kg/m3, density of the fluid to calculate buoyancy forces from.
   - Depth Before Submerged: A workaround the fixed delta time simulation steps.
 When set to zero, the force points tend to produce high frequency oscilations.
 In one update it is in water and in the next it is out.
 To prevent this, some depth is allowed without applying the full buoyancy force.
 This smooths out the oscilations.
+  - Max Buoyancy Force: A limit to keep physics from breaking.
+- Underwater/Air Drag: If these values are set to anything except -1, the force points will set the corresponding drag values when the object is (partially) under the surface.
 - Gravity
   - Add Gravity: If checked, this force point will add a gravity force as well.
   - Automatic Center of Gravity: If checked, the center of gravity of the object is calculated based on the locations of the force points it has.
 This can be useful when the object they are attached to has complicated geometry.
   - Mass: If gravity is to be applied, the mass of the entire object.
 The mass will also be distributed among the forcepoints, similarly to buoyancy forces.
+- Debug
+  - Draw Forces: Draws some debug lines for applied forces.
+  - Applied X Force: Currently applied force as a vector.
+  - Apply Custom Force: If checked, the vector below will be applied on every update.
+  - Custom Force: A globally defined force vector to apply at this ForcePoint.

 ## (Something)ForceModel